Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 The set `T` has a small cardinality in practice, one can parallelize the guessing part as well.
 Hence, For each guessed set `T,`  the attacker builds the associated lattice and applies lattice reduction.
-The lattice reduction cost that is a function of the lattice dimension and the lattice gap.
+The lattice reduction cost is a function of the lattice dimension and the lattice gap.
 The dimension of the associated lattice with
 $n^\prime=7$
 is larger than the solved record for NTRU-like lattices of dimension `362` as